Skarsnik/gptrixie/README.md

 A tool to generate NativeCall code from C headers

 You will need gccxml and gcc/g++ 4.9
-Beware some distrib provide gccxml as castxml and it sucks, you will need to change the code to use gccxml.real of have sure the gccxml executable is gccxml
+Beware some distrib provide gccxml as castxml and it's bad (does not want to take c99 headers), you will need to change the code to use gccxml.real of have sure the gccxml executable is gccxml

 use it like this :

-perl6 -I . gptrixie.p6 --enums --structs --functions path/myheader.h
+ `gptrixie --enums --structs --functions path/myheader.h`

-Try to not copy the header if it use other one.
+Try to keep the header at his original location if it include other

+There is also a define-enum option to generate enum from #define

+ --define-enum=EnumName:Definepattern

 # Example

  t@testperl6:~/piko/gptrixie# perl6  -I lib bin/gptrixie --functions --enums --structs /usr/local/include/gumbo.h

 ```perl
 enum GumboNamespaceEnum is export = (